OpenTOPAS/TOPAS-imaging/examples/README.txt

 - Main.txt uses CBCTScorer, which scores optical photons.
 - Optical Spread Function can be enabled for variance reduction.
-- OSF.tar.gz should be unzipped to enable the varince reduction technique.
+- OSF.tar.gz must be unzipped to enable the varince reduction technique.
+- The ./CBCT_output/ directory must be created by the user using the mkdir command

 - SimpleCBCT.txt and SimpleCBCT_PCD.txt score energy deposition of photon on the flat-panel detector.
 - SimpleCBCT_PCD.txt models a photon-counting detector using the energy binning feature of OpenTOPAS.